-Since a reforested stand results in additional carbon being sequestered over time, for projects without a permanent conservation easements with Required RM Terms or on public lands for which management of the site cannot be demonstrated to be consistent with the long-term maintenance of expected increases in carbon stocks, the amount recognized for crediting under this methodology is based on the tonne-year value of the carbon sequestered during each year of the project, up to the point where the thresholds discussed in Section 3.8 (Ensuring Permanence) are surpassed.
+Since a reforested stand results in additional carbon being sequestered over time, for projects without permanent conservation easements with the terms indicated in Table 3.1 or on public lands for which management of the site cannot be demonstrated to be consistent with the long-term maintenance of expected increases in carbon stocks, the amount recognized for crediting under this methodology is based on the tonne-year value of the carbon sequestered during each year of the project, up to the point where the thresholds discussed in Section 3.8 (Ensuring Permanence) are surpassed.
 In other words, a given tonne of carbon sequestered during the first year of the project will have a different tonne-year value than another tonne sequestered in any subsequent year of the project.
-See Table 5.1 for an example of how tonne-year values are attributed to a project.
+See Table 5.2 for an example of how tonne-year values are attributed to a project.

-Table 5.1.
+Table 5.2.
 Example of Tonne-Year Values and Cumulative Crediting

-This example uses a project that is sequestering 100 additional tonnes of CO2e per year across the entire project area, with a forest type and discount rate of 4 percent for a large private landowner, for which the risk of regeneration harvest is assumed to take place 36 years after project initiation.
+This example uses a project that is sequestering 100 additional tonnes of CO2e per year across an entire project area owned by a large private landowner with a forest type for which the risk of regeneration harvest is assumed to take place 36 years after project initiation.

-Years since project Tonnes sequestered Years since project initiation Cumulative tonne-year value
+Years Since Project Tonnes Sequestered (tCO2e) Years Since Project Initiation Cumulative Tonne-Year Value

-inception (tCO2e) 1 2 3 35 36 (tCO2e)
+Inception (10020) 1 2 3 35 36 (tCO2e)

 1 100 1 1 1 1 0 35

 2 100 1 1 1 0 34

-3 100 Annual achieved tonne-year value (tCO2e) 1 1 0 33
+3 100 Annual 1 1 0 33

-: •••
+achieved tonne-year

-35 100 1 0 1
+35 100 value 1 0 1

-36 Risk threshold achieved 0 0
+36 Risk threshold achieved (tCO2e) 0 0

-Total 0 · Total 630
+Total 0 Total 630

-If the entire project area has a conservation easement with Required RM Terms, the rate of return for the applicable landowner type will be disregarded and the project will be issued FMUs on a tonne-year basis as if the project area were not eligible for harvest until the term of the easement is completed, up to a maximum of 100 years.
-In other words, if the landowner of the project in the example displayed in Table 5.1 is a large private landowner, the project would be awarded 630 FMUs based on a threshold rate of return of 4 percent, which results in a high risk of regeneration harvest 36 years after the project was initiated.
-However, if the same landowner placed a conservation easement with Required RM Terms on their land before the project was initiated that prevented regeneration harvest throughout the term of the easement, which for the example is set to 55 years, the applicable threshold rate of return would be disregarded and the project would be awarded 1,540 FMUs, based on the assumption that all additional tonnes of CO2e are maintained through 55 years after project initiation, as shown in Table 5.2.
+If the entire project area has a conservation easement with the terms indicated in Table 3.1, the threshold growth rate of return for the applicable landowner type (see Table 3.2) will be disregarded and the project will be issued FMUs on a tonne-year basis as if the project area were not eligible for harvest until the term of the easement is completed, up to a maximum of

+100 years.
+In other words, if the landowner of the project in the example displayed in Table 5.2 is a large private landowner, the project would be awarded 630 FMUs based on a threshold rate of return of 4 percent, which results in a high risk of regeneration harvest 36 years after the project was initiated.
+However, if the same landowner placed a conservation easement containing the terms indicated in Table 3.1 on their land before the project was initiated that prevented regeneration harvest throughout the term of the easement, which for the example is set to 55 years, the applicable threshold rate of return would be disregarded and the project would be awarded 1,540 FMUs, based on the assumption that all additional tonnes of CO2e are maintained through 55 years after project initiation, as shown in Table 5.3.

-Table 5.2.
-Example of Tonne-Year Values and Cumulative Crediting when Conservation Easement with Required RM Terms take place 55 years after project initiation.
+Table 5.3.
+Example of Tonne-Year Values and Cumulative Crediting with Conservation Easement with Requisite Terms

-This example uses the same project conditions as shown in Table 5.1, except the project area has a conservation easement with Required RM Terms, resulting in a high risk of rotational harvest assumed to
+This example uses the same project conditions as shown in Table 5.1, except the project area has a conservation easement with the terms indicated in Table 3.1, resulting in a high risk of rotational harvest assumed to take place 55 years after project initiation.